pnp/blog/content/post/introducing-react-video-banner-web-part.md

 that we want to refresh the video whenever we change the video url.
 By default, when changing the properties, all values will be reflected except for the video url, it needs to be explicitly refreshed on the video control.
-So we get a reference to the video control using React\'s ref, where we define the \"vRef\" value on the functional component itself.
+So we get a reference to the video control using React's ref, where we define the \"vRef\" value on the functional component itself.
-We then use React\'s useEffect to check if the video url has changed or not, if it has changed, we call the load() function on the video reference itself:
+We then use React's useEffect to check if the video url has changed or not, if it has changed, we call the load() function on the video reference itself:

  {{< image alt="derhallim_4-1620252332115.png" src="images/blog/introducing-react-video-banner-web-part/derhallim_4-1620252332115.png" >}}

-Some notable points about the CSS used is the div that\'s available just before the video control, it\'s aligned using an absolute position with a display of flex to position the h1 element inside of it.
+Some notable points about the CSS used is the div that's available just before the video control, it's aligned using an absolute position with a display of flex to position the h1 element inside of it.
 The video element itself has a CSS property *object-fit: cover.*

-As demonstrated, with SPFx and the help of PnP Reusable Property Pane controls, building web parts using modern development techniques is very easy and isn\'t time consuming as some may think!
+As demonstrated, with SPFx and the help of PnP Reusable Property Pane controls, building web parts using modern development techniques is very easy and isn't time consuming as some may think!
 Source code is available on Github along with other awesome web parts by the community, for more information about all the PnP offerings, checkout <https://aka.ms/m365pnp> \